SwiftCo-Analytics/cropper-foundation-cso-assessment-tool/deployment-guide.md

 ## Prerequisites
 - cPanel access with Node.js support
-- PostgreSQL database access
+- MySQL database access
 - SFTP/FTP access to upload files

 ## Step 1: Database Setup

-### Create PostgreSQL Database in cPanel
+### Create MySQL Database in cPanel
 1. Log into cPanel
-2. Navigate to "PostgreSQL Databases" (or contact hosting provider if not available)
+2. Navigate to "MySQL Databases" (or "MySQL Database Wizard")
 3. Create a new database: `thecrop_csoapp`
-4. Create a new PostgreSQL user with a strong password
+4. Create a new MySQL user with a strong password
-5. Grant full privileges to the user on the database
+5. Grant full privileges (ALL PRIVILEGES) to the user on the database
 6. Note the connection details:
    - Host: localhost (usually)
-   - Port: 5432 (default PostgreSQL port)
+   - Port: 3306 (default MySQL port)
    - Database name: `thecrop_csoapp`
    - Username and password